chenwilliam77/RiskAdjustedLinearizations.jl/docs/src/numerical_algorithms.md

    passed, then the matrix coloring vector is computed based on `sparsity`.

-3. The keyword `jac_cache` allows the user to specify the sparsity pattern of the Jacobian and additionally pre-allocate the Jacobian's cache, which achieves speed gains by avoiding extra allocations when `nlsolve` is repeatedly called.
+3. The keyword `jac_cache` allows the user to specify the sparsity pattern of the Jacobian and additionally pre-allocate the Jacobian's cache, which potentially achieves speed gains by avoiding extra allocations when the Jacobian function is repeatedly constructed.

 If `solve!` is called once, then the first two approaches are essentially the same.
 If `solve!` is repeatedly called (e.g. if the model's parameters are changed), then